The Roller Coaster of Corporate Lay-Offs. How to Keep Your Job During Downsizing

 2. Be Solution Focused

-Show up with a solution-focused mindset and consistently demonstrate the value your work brings.
+Show up to work with a solution-focused mindset and consistently demonstrate the value your work brings.

 - Take on tasks that align with company priorities.